About InterHarmony in Acqui Terme

 Welcome from Mayor Lorenzo Lucchini and Counciller of Tourism Lorenza Oselin

-As of Mayor of Acqui Terme, and jointly with the Councillor for Tourism, I’m proud and honoured to welcome the seventh edition of InterHarmony International Music Festival in town from the 4th to the 29th of July.
+As of Mayor of Acqui Terme, and jointly with the Councillor for Tourism, I’m proud and honoured to welcome the seventh edition of InterHarmony International Music Festival in town from the 30th of June to the 26th of July.
 Situated in the heart of northern Italy’s Piedmont in the triangle of Milan – Genoa and Turin Acqui Terme overlooks farming lands of outstanding beauty rich in castles and vineyards, it is a bustling spa town established as an important thermal centre in Roman times, surrounded by breath-taking vineyards and landscapes that were recognized as a UNESCO World Heritage Site in 2014.
 The impressive ruins of the Roman Aqueduct still stand next to the Bormida River, a reminder of how water has always been the most important element in Acqui Terme, which offers its visitors an enviable blend of spas, culture, and culinary excellence.
 As culture obviously embrace music, therefore we can boast the evidence that classical music passed here with the outstanding presence of M° Giacomo Puccini who came to Acqui Terme to take the waters and have mud treatments in 1904.

 We are looking forward to host this prestigious classical music festival that will enliven the heart of the town and bring students and music lovers from all over the world.
 We wish the festival a great success and all the participants and organizers a pleasant stay in Acqui Terme.

 For InterHarmony at Acqui Terme